 Sensation is the pickup of information by our sensory receptors, for example, the eyes, ears, skin, nostrils, and tongue.
 In vision, sensation occurs as rays of light are collected by the eye and focused on the retina.
 In hearing, sensation occurs as waves of pulsating air are collected by the outer ear and transmitted through the bones of the middle ear to the cochlear nerve.

-Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is at the heart of reading and requires a range of auditory processing skills.
-Auditory synthesis and auditory analysis, for example, are two processing skills necessary for segmenting and blending sounds..
+- Phonological awareness, the ability to hear the individual sounds (phonemes) in words, is at the heart of reading and requires a range of auditory processing skills.
+Auditory synthesis and auditory analysis, for example, are two processing skills necessary for segmenting and blending sounds.

-Processing speed involves one or more of the following functions: the amount of time it takes to perceive information, process information, and formulate or enact a response.
+- Processing speed involves one or more of the following functions: the amount of time it takes to perceive information, process information, and formulate or enact a response.
 Another way to define processing speed is to say that it’s the time required to perform an intellectual task or the amount of work that can be completed within a certain period.
-Even simpler, one can define processing speed as to how long it takes to get stuff done.
+Even simpler, one can define processing speed as how long it takes to get stuff done.

-Lack of experience may cause a person to misinterpret what he has seen or heard.
+A lack of experience may cause a person to misinterpret what he has seen or heard.
 In other words, perception represents our apprehension of a present situation in terms of our past experiences, or, as stated by the philosopher Immanuel Kant in his book Critique of Pure Reason (1781): “We see things not as they are but as we are.”

 The process of perception is very much affected by attention, a phenomenon that involves filtering incoming stimuli.
 Human beings do not pay attention to everything in their environments, nor do they attend to all the stimuli impinging on their sense organs.
 Rather than becoming overwhelmed by the enormous complexity of the physical world, we attend to some stimuli and do not notice others.